AlasdairP/AlasdairP/README.md

 - 👋 Hi, I’m @AlasdairP
 - 👀 I’m interested in all this quantum physics.
-- 📫 HLooking for graduate positions in the quantum technologies industry, reach me at alasdairp@talktalk.net
+- 📫 Looking for graduate positions in the quantum technologies industry, reach me at alasdairp@talktalk.net

 <!---
 AlasdairP/AlasdairP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.